annejsize/TheBrainDump/README.md

 ### Overview

-Our idea is to make a bulletin board/reddit kind of social media app for all the things you wish you could say, but can't.
-The users will create a login, and then be directed to a timeline screen where users can post ideas, pictures, or other files that they wish to share on the internet with each post disappearing after 24 hours.
+This is a social media app, inspired by the likes of Facebook, Instagram, Reddit and so on.
+Within the app, user is prompted to register.
+Log-in information is saved to a database via MongoDB.
+Using Node/Express, based on user inputs, data is saved, updated and/or deleted, and routed to the appropriate pages.
+The main page comprompise of the 'timeline screen' where users can post ideas, pictures or other files that they wish to share on the Internet.
+The catch?
+The post disappears after 24 hours unless the user has accumlate enough likes - the post lives on - or dislikes - the post then disappers.

+### Tools Used
+Bulma Framework
+HTML/CSS/Javascript/JQuery
+Node/Express
+MongoDB

 ### Team